-The “Cross-Group Negative Keywords” option is the default one.
+The “Generate negative keywords” option is the default one.
 You can switch it off if you need to.

-How to solve the problem: Review and edit your negative keyword lists for each level.
+How to handle the issue: Review and edit your negative keyword lists for each level.

 At the ad group level.
 Use negatives that are not matching the characteristics of your product or business (location, delivery options, etc.).
 For example, if you are selling premium sports equipment for kids in NY, you need to exclude queries like “cheap sports equipment,” “sports equipment for women,” and so on.

 At the ad campaign level.
 If you are running an ad campaign for products or services, the list of negative keywords usually includes words that do not reflect the user’s intention to place an order.
 These are information requests and DIY requests: “what is,” “forum,” “how to make,” “DIY,” “yourself.”
 For example, if you sell cakes, irrelevant queries will include “how to make a cake,” “DIY cakes,” “cake recipe.”

 At the account level.
 At this level it makes sense to enter negatives that exclude low-quality traffic: “cheap,” “free,” “second-hand,” “used.”
 You can also exclude keywords like “erotic,” “download,” “funny,” etc.

 7. Not removing conflicting negative keywords

 Let’s assume you are running a Google Ads campaign, but your ads don’t appear for some of your keywords.

 How to handle the issue: Find negative keywords blocking ad impressions.